Do you want to build a bigger and stronger back? There are several ways of doing this but one of the best is the barbell bent-over row.

 Also known as a lying T-bar row, the chest supported row is an excellent exercise for maintaining good posture, reducing the chance of injury from poor form and technique.
 As the upper body is supported and your lower body is taken out of the movement, the back is forced to do all of the work — meaning total isolation.

-And, if you’re gym doesn’t have a T-Bar row machine, you can always use a bench and a set of dumbbells.
+And, if your gym doesn’t have a T-Bar row machine, you can always use a bench and a set of dumbbells.

 How to do a chest supported row: